Provisioning a Resource

 Connection secret reference

-The connection secret spec.writeConnectionSecretToRef
+The spec.writeConnectionSecretToRef

-field as shown below.
+field, as demonstrated below.

 spec: